nategood/blog/content/articles/database-read-write-splitting-scaling.md

 ### Event-Based Tolerance

-Event-Based tolerance is even more useful than their Time-Based counterpart, however they can be a little bit more work to be used most effectively.
+Event-Based tolerance is even more useful than its Time-Based counterpart, however they can be a little bit more work to be used most effectively.

 Event-Based tolerance can be used very similarly as the aforementioned Time-Based scenario, that is I'm okay to make a read if the data is within X events, but it becomes far more useful when we keep track of individual events.